DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-reference.rst

 ``</ UNLATCH sensor_id>``	Unlock sensor, returning to current external state, valid IDs are in the range 0 - 255.

+Refer to the LATCH/UNLATCH commands below for further details.

 ROUTES, AUTOMATIONS, & SEQUENCES
 =================================